 Time Machine Backup To Synology NAS

-Time Machine is the backup solution build into macOS.
+Time Machine is the backup solution built into macOS.
 For storing your backup, you can use an external disk that you attach directly to your computer.
 In case you have network-attached storage or NAS, you could very well use this instead.

 A Synology DiskStation is a popular NAS device.
-I have two of them myself, and I am pleased with it.
+I have two of them myself, and I am pleased with them.
 A DiskStation is very well equipped for storing your Time Machine backups.
 To be successful, however, you need to take a few settings into account.